-The CPF has indirect exposure to credit risks from the underlying investments held by the Diversified Growth Funds and Multi-Asset Credit Funds.
+The Fund has indirect exposure to credit risks from the underlying investments held by the Sterling Liquidity Fund, Short Dated Sterling Corporate Bond Index Fund, Diversified Growth Fund, Multi-Asset Credit Funds and Maturing Buy and Maintain Credit Funds.
 In particular the Multi Asset Credit fund managers are credit specialists with the flexibility to invest in a wide variety of asset classes, such as investment grade and high yield corporate bonds, loans, structured credit and derivatives.
 Although these type of credit holdings are of lower credit quality relative to say government bonds, the higher risk is expected to be awarded with higher returns over the longer term.
 Diversification and active management by the fund managers mitigate some of this additional credit risk and is expected to be a source of outperformance.
+The Short-Dated Sterling Corporate Bond Index Fund is a passively managed fund with all holdings being at least investment grade credit quality.
+The Sterling Liquidity Fund has a principal investment objective to provide capital stability, liquidity and income through investment in a diversified portfolio of high credit quality short term fixed income and variable rate securities.
+The fund will also seek to obtain and maintain a triple-A rating from a recognized rating agency, demonstrating the creditworthiness of the funds aggregate holdings.
+The Maturing Buy and Maintain Credit Funds invest in investment grade credit, focusing on credit quality, avoidance of default and stability of cash flows.

-The pooled investment arrangements used by the CPF comprise insurance contracts and pooled investment vehicles.
+The pooled investment arrangements used by the Fund comprise insurance contracts and pooled investment vehicles.
 Direct credit risk arising from pooled investment vehicles is mitigated by the underlying assets of the pooled arrangements being ring-fenced from the pooled manager, the regulatory environments in which the pooled managers operate and the ongoing due diligence of the pooled manager.
 Due to the nature of the investments, units in the pooled investment vehicles are unrated.
-The pooled investment vehicles held by the CPF consist of £65,394,135 (2019: £63,666,563) unit linked insurance contracts and £96,740,446 (2019: £96,784,821) open ended investment funds.
+The pooled investment vehicles held by the Fund consist of £71,861,360 (2021: £101,436,833) unit linked insurance contracts and £77,743,232 (2021: £75,081,709) open ended investment funds.

-The Joint Trustee boards monitor the performance of the CPF's investment managers on a regular basis in addition to having meetings with the manager from time to time as necessary.
+The Joint Trustee boards monitor the performance of the Fund's investment managers on a regular basis in addition to having meetings with the manager from time to time as necessary.
 The Joint Trustee boards have a written agreement with the investment manager, which contains a number of restrictions on how the investment manager may operate.